 Workshops That Build More Than Just Awareness

 The best way to instill the importance of DEI?
-Education—and lots of it.
+Education, and lots of it.

-But offering the occasional lunch-and-learn or quarterly webinar isn’t enough to send a message.
+However, offering the occasional lunch-and-learn or quarterly webinar isn’t enough to send a message.
 To keep participants abreast on trending diversity topics, trends, and updates—and reassure them that you care—organizations must maximize education and awareness as often as possible.

 This is where the highest returns on DEI can be seen, especially when data like video minutes watched, engagement percentages, and feedback is collected.
 The numbers tell the whole story—companies see 41% higher wellness participation when they make learning feel like growth, not guilt.
+To help participants stay informed, the most effective DEI education focuses on:

 Digital Spaces Where Every Voice Matters

-Investing in a plethora of communication systems gives workforces avenues to voice their opinions—about their job security, interpersonal relationships, career goals, and general sentiments.
+Investing in a plethora of communication systems gives workforces avenues to voice their opinions about their job security, interpersonal relationships, career goals, and general sentiments.

 And the best part?
 It doesn’t just have to be an anonymous survey.
 Accessible tools like Zoom, Teams, Slack, Google Chat, and even email keep DEI conversations going in a world where they’re trying to be stifled.